Power + Energy Associates

 Test Codes and Test Procedures

-The appropriate performance test codes need to be agreed and these used as the basis of testing procedures.
+During the project development the appropriate performance test codes need to be agreed and these used as the basis of testing procedures.
 Choices will be made between various international codes.
 Preparations for the tests will be important with test procedures and analytical performance test models being developed prior to the start of testing.
 Contractor documentation will need to be reviewed.
 The tests will require the installation of special test instruments and calibration of a selected number of permanent plant instruments.
 The successful completion of these tests will signal that the plant is ready for commercial operation and is of course a major event the life of any plant.
 The test procedures will also form the basis of future plant testing.

 Performance Assessment and Modelling